probmods/chapters/learning-as-conditional-inference.md

-% Learning as Conditional Inference
+% Learning as conditional inference

 <!--
 -revise learning as induction section: